kragorg/dng/sessions/2025-04-13 — Dungeons and Gardens.md

 Orvo looks between the two groups, then back towards the bleak, frozen wilderness stretching away to the northwest.
 “Right then.
 Looks like you’re all set to talk gear.
 Salsvault ain’t goin’ anywhere.
 But those suits of armor… watch yourselves.
 They freaked me right out.”
 He gives them a final, weary nod.
 “Good luck.
 Hope you find what you’re lookin’ for.
 For Urgon’s sake, too.”

 The wind howls a dirge through Syrinlya’s haphazard sprawl of yurts as the reunited party stands outside Orvo Mustave’s modest dwelling.
-The dwarf offers a final, weary nod before retreating towards the relative warmth of his fire, leaving the adventurers alone with the biting cold.
+The dwarf offers a weary nod before retreating to the warmth of his fire, leaving the adventurers to the biting cold.
 Snow swirls around their boots, stinging exposed cheeks.

 “Right,” Halite rumbles.
 “Snowshoes.
 Orvo mentioned a trader named Javel, three yurts over from The Buyer’s place.”

 Whisper nods, her tail twitching beneath her cloak.
 “Near the ice cliffs.
 Let’s not waste time.”

 They trudge through the deepening snow, the crunch of their boots muffled by the wind.
-They pass other bundled figures, faces obscured by scarves and hoods, gazes cast downwards against the elements.
-The air smells sharp, metallic, relentlessly cold.
-Gerhard follows silently, a ghost haunted by the phantom outline of his lost ship.
+Bundled figures pass by, faces obscured by scarves, gazes cast downward against the elements.
+The air smells sharp and cold.
+Gerhard follows silently, haunted by memories of his lost ship.

-Following Orvo’s directions, they locate the specified yurt.
-It’s slightly larger than Orvo’s, smoke curling from its central vent, though the plume seems weaker, punctuated by fits and starts.
-A rough-hewn sign, barely legible under a crust of ice, hangs beside the fur-lined entrance flap, depicting a crossed pickaxe and snowshoe.
+Following Orvo’s directions, they locate the specified yurt—a larger structure with smoke curling from its central vent.
+A rough-hewn sign hangs beside the entrance, depicting a crossed pickaxe and snowshoe.

-Elara, ever the diplomat, pushes the heavy flap aside and steps inside, the others following close behind.
-The immediate change is palpable; the wind’s roar diminishes to a muted whistle, and the air, while still cold, lacks the vicious bite of the outdoors.
-The interior is cluttered but organized, filled with stacks of furs, ropes, tools, and various pieces of adventuring gear.
-In the center, near a sputtering, smoky fire pit, sits a dwarf so ancient his braided beard seems to pool around his feet like spilled silver.
-He looks up, watery eyes blinking in the gloom, and lets out a series of rattling coughs that shake his small frame.
+Elara, ever the diplomat, pushes the flap aside and steps inside, the others close behind.
+The immediate change is palpable; the wind’s roar diminishes, and though the air is cold, it lacks the vicious bite of outside.
+The interior is cluttered yet organized, filled with furs, ropes, and adventuring gear.
+Near a sputtering fire pit sits a dwarf so ancient his braided beard pools around his feet.
+He looks up, watery eyes blinking in the gloom, and lets out a series of rattling coughs.

-“Oh, hey there,” Elara chirps, her voice incongruously bright in the dim, smoky yurt.
+“Oh, hey there,” Elara chirps, her voice bright in the dim, smoky yurt.
 She steps forward, radiating warmth despite the chill.
-The old dwarf squints, peering intently at her.
+The old dwarf squints at her.

 “Eh?
-What’s this now?”
-His voice is a dry rasp.
+What’s this now?” he rasps.
 “Well now… yer a sight.
 What in the Nine Hells are ya?
-Is that… is that a horn on yer head?”
+Is that… a horn on yer head?”

 Elara smiles, a dimple appearing in her cheek.
 “Some say it’s horny.”

-The dwarf lets out another wheezing cough, which might be a chuckle.
+The dwarf lets out a wheezing cough that could be a chuckle.
 “Heh.
 What can I do for ya?”

-“We’re new here,” Elara continues, pulling a small, slightly worn leather-bound book from her pack.
-“And hoping you might be able to help us.
-Your cough sounds dreadful, by the way.
-I don’t have any herbs, unfortunately, but I find this helps when one needs… downtime.”
-She offers the book.
-Kragor recognizes the title instantly: “Tusk Love”.
+“We’re new here,” Elara says, pulling a small, worn leather-bound book from her pack.
+“Hoping you might help us.
+By the way, your cough sounds dreadful.
+I don’t have any herbs, but I find this book helps during… downtime.”
+She offers it to him.
+Kragor recognizes the title immediately: “Tusk Love.”

-The old dwarf’s eyes widen almost imperceptibly.
-He takes the book with a trembling hand, turning it over reverently. “*Tusk Love*?
+The dwarf’s eyes widen slightly as he takes the book with a trembling hand.
+“Tusk Love?
 Gods… have ya read Chapter Three?”

-“Oh, it was *so* good,” Elara gushes, clasping her hands together.
+“Oh, it was so good,” Elara gushes, clasping her hands.
 “The size of those hands!
 And the tentacles!
 My horn was horny when I read that chapter!”

 “Aye!”
 The dwarf nods vigorously, another cough rattling him.
-“Best thing to read when you’re laid up.
+“Best thing to read when yer laid up.
 Just lay back and read Tusk Love.”
-He carefully places the book beside him.
-“A fine gift, lass.
-A fine gift.”
-He pulls out a long pipe and tamps something into the bowl.
-“A woman after me own heart.”
-He regards the assembled group.
-“So, what brings this fine company to ol’ Javel’s Emporium?
-Me guess is… it’s either me boyish good looks, or yer lookin’ for gear.”
+He sets the book aside and pulls out a long pipe, tamping something into the bowl.
+“A woman after me own heart.
+So, what brings this fine company to ol’ Javel’s Emporium?
+I’d guess me boyish good looks, or yer lookin’ for gear.”

-“Well,” Elara says, leaning in conspiratorially, “we *definitely* noticed the boyish good looks.”
+“Well,” Elara leans in conspiratorially, “we definitely noticed the boyish good looks.”

 “Ho ho!”
-Javel chuckles, the sound like rocks tumbling down a hill.
+Javel chuckles, a sound like rocks tumbling.
 “Yer not wrong there!
 But I suspect gear’s the main order o’ business.
-What is it ye need?
+What do ye need?
 Snowshoes?”

 “Indeed,” Halite confirms.
 “Seven pairs.
-We’re on an urgent mission.
-Trying to stop a… popsicle sickness.”
+We’re on an urgent mission—to stop a… popsicle sickness.”

-Javel raises a bushy eyebrow.
+Javel raises an eyebrow.
 “Popsicle sickness?
 Ah, the Frigid Woe.
 Nasty business.
-Seen it take a few good folk.
-And yer lookin’ to stop it?
-Commendable.”
-He nods slowly.
-“Right then.
-Seven pairs.”
-He eyes the party members, assessing sizes.
+Commendable you want to stop it.”
+He studies the party.
 “Goliath, Tabaxi, Orc… you lot come in all shapes, eh?
 Let me see what I got.”
-He pushes himself to his feet with a groan, his beard trailing on the packed-earth floor, and disappears into the shadowy recesses of the yurt.
+With a groan, he rises, his beard trailing the packed-earth floor, and disappears into the shadows of the yurt.

-They hear him muttering, coughing, and the unmistakable sound of gear being shifted, occasionally punctuated by a clatter and a dwarven curse.
-Halite shifts his weight, his gaze sweeping the yurt’s contents, taking inventory.
-He finds his thoughts drifting, not just to the immediate dangers of Salsvault, but further.
-Eiselcross, Aeor… ancient magic, lost knowledge.
-Perhaps… perhaps there are secrets here beyond just a cure.
-Secrets of power, of the Weave itself, things his own people on the Menagerie Coast, content with sun and sea, have never dreamed of.
-A seed of ambition takes root: survive this, find the cure, yes… but also learn.
-Bring something more than just stories back home.
+They hear him muttering, coughing, and the unmistakable shuffle of gear, occasionally interrupted by a clatter and a dwarven curse.
+Halite shifts his weight, scanning the yurt’s contents.
+His thoughts drift beyond the immediate dangers of Salsvault— Eiselcross, Aeor… ancient magic, lost knowledge.
+Perhaps there are secrets here beyond just a cure.
+A seed of ambition takes root: survive this, find the cure, yes, but also learn.
+Bring back more than just stories.

-Javel reappears, dragging several pairs of snowshoes behind him.
+Javel reappears, dragging several pairs of snowshoes.
 “Right then.
 Got yer sizes, I reckon.”
 He sorts through them.
 “Goliath… these’ll do.”
 He tosses a large pair towards Halite.
-“Orc, Tabaxi…” He continues distributing them.
-He pauses, holding up a pair whose webbing is stained a distinct, dark red.
+“Orc, Tabaxi…” He pauses, holding up a pair stained dark red.
 He glances at Scarlet.
-“Yours… ah… well, they’re red.
+“Yours… uh… well, they’re red.
 Ignore that.”

 He piles the seven pairs together.
 “Normally, fifteen gold for the lot.
 But… I like yer horn, lass.
 And yer taste in literature.”
-He winks a watery eye at Elara.
-“Tell ya what.
-Twelve gold pieces for the lot.
-That’s like gettin’ three pairs free, considerin’ the goliath tax.”
+He winks at Elara.
+“Twelve gold pieces for the lot.
+That’s like getting three pairs free, considerin’ the goliath tax.”

 “How about ten?”
 Elara counters smoothly.
-“You know, Chapter Eight was also quite illuminating.
+“Chapter Eight was quite illuminating.
 Those pixies!
 Glitter me, that’s all I have to say.”

 Javel strokes his beard, considering.
 Elara beams hopefully.
 He shakes his head.
 “Twelve’s fair.
-But… seein’ as yer on a noble quest an’ all…” He rummages behind a pile of furs.
-“Tell ya what.
-I’ll throw in these four ice hammers.”
-He produces four sturdy climbing hammers with sharp picks.
-“Whole lot— seven pairs o’ shoes, four hammers— thirteen gold pieces.
+But… seein’ as yer on a noble quest…” He rummages behind a pile of furs.
+“I’ll throw in these four ice hammers.”
+He produces sturdy climbing hammers.
+“Whole lot—seven pairs o’ shoes, four hammers—thirteen gold pieces.
 Final offer.
 Won’t find better in Syrinlya, guaranteed.”

-Scarlet steps closer, examining the red snowshoes Javel set aside for her.
-Speaking quietly in Dwarvish, she addresses the old trader.
-“Why did you mention that these are red?”
+Scarlet steps closer, eyeing the red snowshoes Javel set aside.
+In Dwarvish, she asks, “Why are they red?”

-Javel leans closer, lowering his voice conspiratorially, also in Dwarvish.
+Javel leans in, lowering his voice.
 “Ah.
 Pre-owned, ye see.
-Prime condition, structurally speakin’, but… belonged to a halfling fellow.”
+Prime condition, but… belonged to a halfling.”

 “And the color?”
-Kragor asks, joining the Dwarvish conversation.
+Kragor interjects.

-“Well, let’s just say this,” Javel replies, glancing towards the yurt flap as if checking for eavesdroppers.
-“Keep yer eyes open for Yeti out there.”
+Javel glances at the yurt flap, conspiratorial.
+“Keep yer eyes open for Yetis out there.”

 “Are they partial to halflings?”
 Scarlet asks dryly.

 “Depends how hungry they are,” Javel grunts.
 “But the red… aye.
 That’s bloodstain.
 Couldn’t quite scrub it all out.”

-Gerhard, who has been standing silently nearby, catches the gist despite the language barrier.
-He murmurs to Halite, “Sounds like a Yeti ate the last owner.”
+Nearby, Gerhard catches the gist despite the language barrier and murmurs to Halite, “Sounds like a Yeti ate the last owner.”

-Scarlet inspects the red snowshoes more closely.
-Years spent reading nature’s signs allow her to identify the stains with chilling certainty.
-It’s old blood, soaked deep into the hide webbing.
-She wrinkles her nose but nods slowly.
-“They’ll do.”
-She looks back at Javel.
-“We accept your offer.
+Scarlet inspects the snowshoes more closely.
+Years of reading nature’s signs allow her to identify the stains with chilling certainty.
+It’s old blood, soaked deep into the hide.
+She wrinkles her nose but nods.
+“They’ll do.
 Thirteen gold.”

-There’s a brief moment of shuffling as the party members pool their coins.
-Javel accepts the payment with a satisfied grunt, tucking the gold into a deep pouch within his tunic.

-“Pleasure doin’ business with ya,” he rasps.
-He reaches under a pile of furs again and pulls out a dusty, cork-stoppered bottle filled with amber liquid.
+As the party pools their coins, Javel grunts with satisfaction, tucking the gold into a pouch.
+“Pleasure doin’ business with ya.”
+He reaches under some furs and pulls out a dusty bottle of amber liquid.
 “And before ye go… welcome to Syrinlya.”
-He presses the bottle into Elara’s hands.
+He hands it to Elara.
 “On the house.
 Sandkeg’s High.
 Not the fancy stuff, but it’ll warm yer bones.”

-“Why thank you, you generous soul!”
-Elara says, accepting the whiskey.
+“Why thank you, generous soul!”
+Elara replies, taking the whiskey.

 “Right then,” Kragor says, eyeing the bottle.
-“After fighting a giant squid and finding out we have an eight-day walk through Yeti territory, I think a drink is in order.”
+“After fighting a giant squid and learning we’re facing an eight-day trek through Yeti territory, I think a drink’s in order.”

 “Agreed,” Halite nods.
 “Let’s head back to the yurt.
-We need to plan our journey.”
+We need to plan.”

-They thank Javel again and step back out into the relentless wind, clutching their newly acquired snowshoes and ice hammers.
-The sky darkens towards evening, the cold deepening.
-The prospect of an eight-day trek across the frozen wastes looms large.
-Back in the relative shelter of the elf-lord’s abandoned yurt, with Gerhard huddled miserably in a hammock and the whiskey bottle making the rounds, they face the stark reality of Eiselcross.
-They have gear, they have a destination, but the path ahead is long, cold, and fraught with unknown perils.
+They thank Javel and step out into the relentless wind, clutching their new gear.
+The evening sky darkens, the cold deepening as the prospect of their journey looms large.
+Back at the elf-lord’s abandoned yurt, with Gerhard huddled miserably in a hammock and the whiskey making the rounds, they face the stark reality of Eiselcross.
+They have gear and a destination, but the path ahead is long, cold, and fraught with unknown perils.